ciceronianus/autohotkey_custom_scripts/README.md

 - Each clipbaord is saved in a separate txt file in the ^^clipboards^^ subfolder
 - Quick input - prompts a menu to send a text string to active clipboards
 - Clear/ClearAll - deletes a file/files
-- DeselectAll - remove selection of clipboards
+- DeselectAll - removes selection of clipboards